-This blue ocean slime recipe uses a classic Borax recipe that is easy to make, and nearly foolproof.
+How to make clear blue slime requires a basic borax slime recipe that is easy to make, and nearly foolproof.
 Use the recommended brands and ratios and your slime will come out perfectly every time!

-The secret to making beautiful ocean slime is to use clear glue.
+The secret to making beautiful blue glitter slime is to use clear glue.
 If you use white glue, the slime will work, but it won’t look like sparkling ocean water.

 Adding glitter also adds a pretty touch that transforms the slime into ocean water.